 How are the reviews?

-The Titleist 2021 Pro V1 is one of the highest-rated golf balls on the market.
+The Titleist 2021 Pro V1 is one of the highest-rated golf balls on the market and is a hot seller too.

 It’s a smashing success, with average customer ratings that include 5/5 on Global Golf, 4.5/5 on Rock Bottom Golf, 5/5 on Golf Galaxy, and 4.8/5 on eBay.
 The 2021 Pro V1 also maintains very high ratings from professional critics.

 As you probably know, the Pro V1 has also been used by many of the world’s best players including Webb Simpson, So Yeon Ryu, Paul Casey, Jessica Korda, Louis Oosthuizen, and Tony Finau.

 What People Like